thisisazaro/Statistical_Methods_of_Political_Science/README.md

 (Optional) Grouped analysis by political party to assess differences in rhetoric.

 This lesson demonstrates how text-as-data approaches can be used in political science to study rhetorical strategies, topic prevalence, and language evolution in political communication.

+Stay tuned for future lessons on data analysis, regression models, and machine learning in political science! 🚀